xxlokii/Federated-learning-for-semantic-segmentation-of-cracks-in-images/README.md

 .gitignore
 README.md
-Models.py                           --U-Net Model for Semantic Segmentation testSegModel.ipynb				    --Pipeline for the Semantic Segmentation Part clients.py                          --Client Class for the Federated Learning getData.py                          --Data Pre-processing and Distribution requirements.txt					--Package Required for the Project
+Models.py                           --U-Net Model for Semantic Segmentation testSegModel.ipynb				    --Pipeline for the Semantic Segmentation Part（demo） clients.py                          --Client Class for the Federated Learning getData.py                          --Data Pre-processing and Distribution requirements.txt					--Package Required for the Project